 Creating Nodeunit tests

-- Mark the folder where the unit tests are stored as a test source folder, see Working with modules.
+Mark the folder where the unit tests are stored as a test source folder, see Content roots.

 Creating a Nodeunit run configuration

-- In the dialog box that opens, specify the following:
+- In the dialog that opens, specify the following:

-- The working directory.
-This can be the project root folder or the parent directory for the
+The working directory.
+This can be the project root folder or the parent directory for the test folder.

 - The scope of tests to run.